 Salvia microphylla.
 Similar to Salvia greggii in appearance, this dependable shrub bears more rounded leaves with slightly serrated margins.
 Choose among many cultivars for a wide range of floral color nearly year-round but heaviest in spring and fall.
 Trim before and after bloom to control size.

 Salvia officinalis—common sage.
 The best selection for culinary use, common sage is also an attractive 1-3 ft. tall and wide ornamental perennial with grayish green, fuzzy foliage.
 Lavender-blue, violet, red, pink, or white spike-like clusters decorate stem tips spring-summer.
 Plant in full sun or part shade; delay pruning until new leaves begin to unfurl in spring.
 Cut just above the new growth, nearly to the base to maintain compactness.
 Cutting into bare wood usually causes dieback.
 ‘Berggarten’ is long-lived and purple blooming; ‘Aurea’ has creamy gold variegation; ‘Tricolor’ foliage blends cream, green, and pink.

 Salvia regla—mountain or red sage.
 Sensitive to pruning, this sage must be cut back only during summer growth.
 Left unpruned, it develops into an arching 4-6 ft., long-blooming shrub.
-Remnants of reddish orange flowers persist at branch tips for weeks into fall until frost or longer in mild-winter microclimates where it remains evergreen.
+Remnants of reddish orange flowers persist at branch tips for weeks into fall until frost, longer in mild-winter microclimates where it remains evergreen.
 Late-season flowers are a nectar source for hummingbirds.